anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 * Location: https://github.com/icann/icann-rdap

-* Description: This is a general purpose RDAP server, including libraries, used for tested and embedded into production servers of some registry service providers.
+* Description: This is a general purpose RDAP server, including libraries, used for testing and embedded into production servers of some registry service providers.

 * Level of Maturity: The features of this specification are in a pre-release branch of the software.